TechEx-Academy/Java-Samples/1. Object Oriented Programming/1. Inheritance/1. Introduction/encapsulation.md

 - Public

-Modifier 		Class  	 Package   Sub Class	Other Classes Private			Yes			No			No			No
-No Modifier		Yes			yes			No			No
-Protected		Yes			Yes			Yes			No
-Public 			Yes			Yes			Yes			Yes

 # Advantages on Encapsulation

 - The encapsulated code is more flexible and easy to change with new requirements.